Industry Insights

 Booking.com

-You may be interested in reading our detailed guide on hosting at Booking.com.
+You may be interested in our detailed guide to hosting on Booking.com.

-From its origins as a small startup from Amsterdam—founded in 1996—Booking.com has risen to become the global travel industry heavyweight.
+From its origins as a small Amsterdam-based startup founded in 1996, Booking.com has risen to become the global travel industry heavyweight.

 With its focus originally on aggregating Hotel and short-term accommodation onto one marketplace, it’s now turning its attention to the booming vacation rental industry as well.

-With the enormous amounts being invested in marketing (in the USA, especially), it appears that Booking.com is starting to gain a bigger chunk of the market share.
+With the enormous amounts being invested in marketing (especially in the USA), it appears that Booking.com is starting to gain a larger share of the market.

 “It is growing faster than our core business, and we’re pleased with that,” said Booking Holdings CEO Glenn Fogel.

-Both Booking.com and Airbnb are the giants when it comes to letting private accommodation.
+Both Booking.com and Airbnb are giants in the private accommodation market.
 So, where should you list your property?
 Let’s compare Booking.com vs. Airbnb.

-Booking.com is still primarily a platform for booking Hotel/Holiday apartment-style accommodation, whereas the core of Airbnb’s listings is still from small-time homeowners looking to monetize their properties.
+Booking.com is still primarily a platform for booking hotel- and holiday-apartment-style accommodation, whereas Airbnb’s core listings are still from small-time homeowners looking to monetize their properties.

 However, Booking.com—and the recent addition of its ‘Homestays‘ section—aims to change its image on this front.